Post

 This blog series is still a work in progress.
 The content may change without notice.

-In this chapter, we’ll learn about NX bit and its bypass technique, ROP (Return-Oriented Programming).
+In this chapter, we’ll learn about NX (No eXecute) bit and its bypass technique, ROP (Return-Oriented Programming).
 The materials for this chapter can be found in the chapter_05 folder.

 Introduction